elasticpath/smc-upgrader/README.md

 The primary usage for `smc-upgrader` is to upgrade an existing codebase to a specified release version by executing these steps:

 1. Merge step: Merges the `release/<version>` branch from `code.elasticpath.com` into the current branch.
-2. Resolve conflicts step: Iterates across each file with conflicts, checking to see if any commits to the file were made by the project development team.
-If not, it resolves the conflict using the `code.elasticpath.com` version of the file.
+2. Resolve conflicts step: Iterates across each file with conflicts, checking to see if the file contents of the latest commit matches a commit in a `code.elasticpath.com` branch.
+If it does, resolves the conflict using the `code.elasticpath.com` version of the file.
-3. Resolve diffs step: Iterates across each file in the repo, checking to see if any commits to the file were made by the project development team.
-If not, it overwrites the file contents with the `code.elasticpath.com` file contents.
+3. Resolve diffs step: Iterates across each file in the repo, checking to see if the file contents of the latest commit matches a commit in a `code.elasticpath.com` branch.
+If it does, overwrites the file contents with the `code.elasticpath.com` file contents.

 This can be started by running: